jackliusr/mmumshad-kubernetes-the-hard-way/README.md

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+> Notice: maybe due to resource constraints, vagrant sometimes fail to provision the VMs or run the provision shell scripts.  run vagrant up multiple times, or vagrant provision [vm-name] to setup the env.

 ## Target Audience

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.